California Workers Comp: The Bunkhouse Rule

 Although the defense provided evidence that Gonzalez had consumed four to eight beers before his injury, that evidence was found to be insufficient to prove that intoxication substantially contributed to the cause of Gonzalez’ injury.
 In fact, there was evidence that Gonzalez lost control of the vehicle because he was trying to avoid three dogs that ran in front of his truck.

-Having discarded intoxication as an affirmative defense, the Workers Comp judge then relied on the Bunkhouse Rule to find that Gonzalez’s injury was industrial in nature.
+Having discarded intoxication as an affirmative defense, the Workers Comp judge then relied on the Bunkhouse Rule to find that Gonzalez’s injury was industrial in nature – meaning he was entitled to workers compensation benefits.

 There are two prongs to the Workers Comp Bunkhouse Rule.
 The first requires that the injury must have been sustained during the course of employment.
 The rule does not hang on whether the employee lived on the employer’s premises voluntarily, but rather whether (a) the employment agreement includes the requirement to live on site or (b) the nature of the work makes it necessary.